 How to apply

-Your accountant may be able to help you with claiming R&D. Because you have to convince HMRC that you truly qualify for the relief, you have to be very exact and concise throughout the application.
-This means showing that you understand the parameters they’ve set out regarding what qualifies, so it can be better to use a specialist accountant if you’re unsure on anything.
-If you’re in need of a specialist accountant who understands R&D, we provide a free, no-obligation introducing service to a panel of over 100 qualified chartered accountants.
+Your accountant may be able to help you with claiming R&D credits.
+Because you have to convince HMRC that you truly qualify for the relief, you have to be very exact and concise throughout the application.
+This means showing that you understand the parameters they’ve set out regarding what qualifies.
+It can be better to use a specialist accountant if you’re unsure on anything.

-Firstly, you need to include your enhanced expenditure into the CT600 Company Tax Return form which gov.uk provides here.
+Firstly, you need to include your enhanced expenditure into the CT600 Company Tax Return form which gov.uk provide on their website.
 You can claim for R&D tax relief up to two years after the project.

 To support your claim, log in to HMRC’s online service with your Government Gateway ID and provide the necessary details.